AlphaPose: A Comprehensive Guide to Pose Estimation

 Stage 2: Pose Estimation

-The final output goes through preprocessing where the detected key points are joined and a pose is created.
+The final output goes through preprocessing, where the detected key points are joined and a pose is created.
 This generated pose is then used in various applications such as activity recognition, gesture recognition, human-computer interaction, and more.

-Heatmap in Pose Estimation
+Heatmaps for Pose Estimation

 The most important task of pose estimation is finding key points in an image, in Alphapose this is performed by generating heatmaps.
 Heatmaps are used to represent the likelihood of each key point’s location in a spatial grid format.